The Creative Keyboardist Coursehttps://docs.google.com/forms/d/18YzT6L1TysUHB-64mVtfRaKrF3P5KmG-GAl_yVUW3x0/edit

 Jazz standards; ragtime; stride; how to “swing”

 Classic rock/pop; electronic styles; alternative rock; video game music; film/anime; Top 40; Broadway/show tunes; R&B/soul; gospel; New Age, etc.

-Lessons are 45 or 60 minutes long.
+Lessons are 30 or 45 minutes long.
 Students may begin at any time of year.

 Young adult students, see Scholarships below.

 30 minute weekly lessons are $50/lesson

 A limited number of scholarships are available for highly-motivated young adult students (18-30) to reduce tuition costs.
 You should have (a) access to an acoustic or weighted-action digital piano for practicing; (b) time for 30-60+ minutes of daily practice; and (c) extensive daytime availability on Tuesdays, Wednesdays or Thursdays for lessons.
-To inquire about scholarships, complete the prospective student questionnaire, stating your age, circumstances that may warrant a scholarship, and musical goals in the final open-ended question.
+To inquire about scholarships, complete the new student questionnaire, stating your age, circumstances that may warrant a scholarship, and musical goals in the final open-ended question.

 The Portland Piano Lab is located in the Alberta Arts District in NE Portland.
 Free parking is available.
 See Location for a map.